 In addition, we allocate certain internal compensation costs to research and development expenses based on management's estimates of each employee's time and effort expended.

 EFFECT OF RECENTLY ISSUED PRONOUNCEMENTS

-We discuss the effect of recently issued pronouncements in Note 7 of the accompanying condensed consolidated financial statements.
+We discuss the effect of recently issued pronouncements in Note 7 of the condensed consolidated financial statements, included elsewhere in this Report.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk.
+Not applicable.